toludoyin/30-days-of-data-science/README.md

 * F - frequency, how often did they purchase the company's product.

 * M - monetary value, how much have they spent in purchasing goods in the company.

+## Conclusion
+In this project I used unsupervised machine learning model.
+I performed dimensionality reduction to eliminate redundant features along with agglomerative clustering that cluster customers into 5 different segment based on their similarities.
+This analysis can be further implemented with the help of the marketing team to send meaasages and other marketing strategies to the targeted audience.